 Find a personal trainer – qualifications and experience

 It might seem obvious when hiring a personal trainer, but you need to check that a personal trainer is qualified to train you.
 They should be an experienced fitness instructor, with a knowledge of anatomy, physiology and nutrition.

 Look for a personal trainer who has the qualifications in the area of training you need, along with solid, proven experience.
 There are a wide range of UK qualifications – from diplomas and certificates to university degrees – that personal trainers can obtain.
 Check their qualifications carefully as not all certifications are equal.

-Ideally, you should look for a Level 3 Diplomain Fitness Instructing and Personal Training as a bare minimum.
+Ideally, you should look for a Level 3 Diploma in Fitness Instructing and Personal Training as a bare minimum.
 Some personal trainers will have university-level qualifications.
-Look for the letters BSc which stand for Bachelor of Science or even a MSc (Master of Science) after their names – it shows they have a solid knowledge of science.
+Look for the letters BSc which stand for Bachelor of Science or even an MSc (Master of Science) after their names – it shows they have a solid knowledge of science.

 The Register of Exercise Professionals is the largest independent public register for the Health and Fitness Industry in the UK, with over 15,000 members signed up – many of these members are personal trainers.